BoeJaker/Docker-MediaServer/README.md

 You will need the authentication tokens.
 Note down or copy the necessary Connector details as you will need them to configure the Connector on your network or system.

-Configure the Connector:
+### Configure the Connector:

-With the Connector details in hand,
+With the Connector details in hand, go back to the .env file and set the relevant tokens.

 </br>